 For a View 5.2 test environment, View Composer replica virtual machines were placed on high-read-performance solid-state drives (SSD), which support tens of thousands of I/Os per second (IOPS).
 Linked clones were placed on traditional, lower-performance spinning media-backed datastores, which are less expensive and provide higher storage capacity.
+The example uses View Composer linked-clones, rather than instant clones, because the test was performed with View 5.2.
+The instant clone feature is introduced with Horizon 7.

 Storage design considerations are one of the most important elements of a successful View architecture.
 The decision that has the greatest architectural impact is whether to use View Composer desktops, which use linked-clone technology.
 The ESXi binaries, virtual machine swap files, and View Composer replicas of parent virtual machines are stored on the shared storage system.